bartolomeu/estoque_gusella/README.md

 ## License

-Estoque Gusella is released under the MIT license.
+estoque_gusella is released under the MIT license.
 See LICENSE for details.